briggyx/Deployment/README.md

     - Making predictions using the model

 ### 6. API
-- An app was created, however, technical difficulties were encountered and I was unable to finish implementing it
+- I attempted to make 2 APIs
+- ran into lots of technical difficulties trying to implement the API's

 ### 7. Deployment
 - Unfinished